srobotta/moodle-tools/teacher-with-150-courses.md

 echo -n "teacher1,Walter,White,white@example.com," >> firstline.csv
 ```

 Now we create the course enrolments.
-For each course the CSV is extended by two columns, the role abd
+For each course the CSV is extended by two columns, the role and
 the course id.
 The role column is `typeX`, the course column is `courseX`.
 The "X" is replaced by the
 course number.
 We use the same loop like when creating the courses: